 SIGNIFICANT RISK OUR RESPONSE AUDIT CONCLUSION Management override of controls fraud risk Professional standards require us to communicate the fraud risk from management override of controls as a significant risk; as management is typically in a unique position to perpetrate fraud because of its ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
 Our audit methodology incorporates the risk of management override as a default significant risk.
 We have not identified any specific additional risks of management override relating to the audit of the IJB.
 Strong oversight of finances by IJB management, as well as management at the executive level, provides additional review of potential material errors caused by management override of controls.
 We agreed the total income, expenditure and debtor balances to confirmations from the external partner organisations.
 There were no specific circumstances identified which would indicate additional risk of management override of controls.
 No overrides in controls were identified.
-Income recognition fraud risk (rebutted) Professional standards require us to make a rebuttable presumption that the fraud risk from revenue recognition is a significant risk.
-As set out in our audit strategy document, the Board receives funding from ACC and NHSG.
-These are agreed in advance of the year, with any changes arising from changes in need, requiring approval from each body.
+Income recognition fraud risk (rebutted) Professional standards, as interpreted by Practice Note 10. require us to make a rebuttable presumption that the fraud risk from revenue recognition and expenditure are significant risks.
+As set out in our audit strategy the Board receives funding requisitions from Aberdeen City Council and NHS Grampian.
+These are agreed in advance of the financial year, with any changes arising from changes in need, requiring approval from each body.
 There is no estimation or judgement in recognising this stream of income and we do not regard the risk of fraud to be significant.
-We have obtained confirmations of income from each of the partner organisations.
-We have also considered funding of £0.7 million received from the Scottish Government to cover the additional cost of COVID-19 related increased prescribing demand.
+The Board issues directions to Aberdeen City Council and NHS Grampian in order to direct those bodies to deliver services delegated by the Board.
+The Board makes these directions based on its budget agreed in advance of the financial year.
+There is no estimation or judgement in recognising expenditure to these bodies, and we do not regard the risk of fraud to be significant.
 No exceptions were noted in agreeing income to partner organisation confirmations.
 We are satisfied that income is recognised appropriately, in the correct financial year and in line with the CIPFA Code.
-We concluded that additional funding received from the Scottish Government for the prescribing cost was accounted for correctly.
+We concluded that additional funding received from the Scottish Government was accounted for correctly.
+We are satisfied that expenditure has been appropriately recognised and no indication of fraudulent recognition.